 As a man well into his 70s, it would certainly seem unusual to have such a full head of hair at this age.
 Indeed, photos of Donald’s brother and father show that they went bald early, so, with a genetic disposition likely, there’s a good chance that Donald might have had some work to treat his own hair loss over the years.

 While Donald has remained tight-lipped about ever having visited a hair transplant clinic for treatment, and is unlikely to make a confession any time soon, there is mounting evidence that he has had some work done.

 An image of Donald hit by a gust of wind that revealed his hairline showed a prominent incision line on his scalp, which many believe could be linked to previous hair loss procedures.
 Treatments that cause a scar could include a follicular unit transplant, or FUT, although the position of the scar in Donald’s case isn’t typical of this form of male hair loss treatment.
 More likely, Donald could have resorted to a scalp reduction, which was a procedure typically performed during the 1980s to treat baldness, alopecia, or head burns.
 This treatment involves taking a section of skin from the scalp, so that skin containing healthy hair follicles can be stretched over the head.
 It is a painful and invasive treatment, with long recovery times.

 How to have a hair transplant and avoid looking like Donald Trump?

-Thankfully, hair loss treatments have moved on, and the kind that Donald might have undergone some years ago have since been replaced by those that are minimally-invasive, less painful and have much quicker recovery times.
+Thankfully, hair loss treatments have moved on, and the kind that Donald might have undergone some years ago has since been replaced by those that are minimally invasive, less painful, and have much quicker recovery times.